Master & Dynamic

-Master & Dynamic is a New York-based audio company.
+Master & Dynamic is an American audio company based in New York.
 Founded in 2013, Master & Dynamic designs and manufactures headphones, earphones, speakers, and audio accessories.

 Master & Dynamic is geared towards the creative community.
 The company has partnerships and collaborations with Kevin Durant's Thirty Five Ventures, camera-maker Leica, and Louis Vuitton.
 The company sponsors the arts program at Harlem Village Academies, a public charter school network in Harlem.